![]() |

 You can find a full description for all variables in the SHOW VARIABLES

 section in this manual.
-See section SHOW VARIABLES
+See section SHOW VARIABLES.

 You can also see some statistics from a running server by issuing the command

-.
-See section SHOW STATUS
+SHOW STATUS.
+See section SHOW STATUS.

 MySQL uses algorithms that are very scalable, so you can usually run with very little memory.
 If you, however, give MySQL more memory, you will normally also get better performance.